symfony-cmf/symfony-cmf-docs/reference/configuration/media.rst

             ),
         ));

-basepath
+media_basepath
-""""""""
+""""""""""""""

 **type**: ``string`` **default**: ``/cms/media``

-The basepath for CMS documents in the PHPCR tree.
+The basepath for CMS media documents in the PHPCR tree.

 If the :doc:`CoreBundle <../../bundles/core/index>` is registered, this will default to the value of ``%cmf_core.persistence.phpcr.basepath%/media``.